elmol/zk-proof-of-humanity-vote/step-by-step-guide.md

 yarn install
 ```

 Next, copy the `.env.example` file and rename it to `.env`.
-You will need an Alchemy key for the `Gorli` network for forking.
+You will need an Alchemy key for the `Goerli` network for forking.
 Add the key in `.env`as follows:

 ```
 ETHEREUM_URL_KEY=<alchemy key>
 ```

-In the root directory of the cloned template, there are two yarn scripts available: one for running a local node with the Gorli fork and another for deploying the contract and running the web app in development mode.
+In the root directory of the cloned template, there are two yarn scripts available: one for running a local node with the Goerli fork and another for deploying the contract and running the web app in development mode.

-To run the local node with Gorli fork, use:
+To run the local node with Goerli fork, use:

 ```
 yarn local
 ```

-Note that this command should be run in a standalone terminal window and left running in the background while you deploy the contract and run the web app.
+Note that this command should be run in a standalone terminal window and left running in background while you deploy the contract and run the web app.

 To deploy the contract and run the web app in development mode, use: